Pizza Trivia Quiz Questions With Answers

 Records of people

-doing what to bread to make it more flavorful can be found throughout ancient history?
+to make it more flavorful can be found throughout ancient history?

 A: Adding other ingredients.